reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 - **Explicit versioning of SPA** - You can stick to one specific version of SPA by mentioning which tag you use, e.g., `v23.8.3` or which git commit hash.
 You keep SPA versions under control, and you upgrade when you want.
 If you use only the name of a branch, say, `main` then you will get the very last version of code on each deployment.
 This can break your production system, and it is not recommended.
 To stay on the safe side of the business, please go for explicit versioning of your deployed SPA.

 - **Software automation** - The build and update of a SPA environment is a linear sequence of shell commands.
 We put the software pipeline on a separate AWS account so that it cannot be confused with manual configuration.
-Hands-off!
+Hands-off, cloud engineers!
 A CodeBuild project provides a serverless and headless shell for all the commands we need.

-In addition, our GitOps implementation spans multiple accounts and is deliberately embracing serverless products from AWS.
+In addition, our GitOps implementation spans multiple AWS accounts and is deliberately embracing serverless products from AWS.
 The following diagram represents the overall GitOps architecture put in place for the SPA use case.

 ![Continuous deployment of SPA](./medias/continuous-deployment.png)